 We don't leave until the machine is running and verified.
 Post-repair we run test cycles and confirm the machine is back to operating specification.
 You sign off when you're satisfied — not before.

-How to Minimize Your Downtime Before We Arrive
+How to Minimize Downtime Before Emergency CNC Repair Arrives

 There are things you can do in the window between calling us and our arrival that reduce total downtime.
 Here's what helps: